skspade/workmux/README.md

 ## Philosophy

-- **One worktree, one tmux window**: Each git worktree gets its own dedicated, pre-configured tmux window.
+- **One worktree, one zellij tab**: Each git worktree gets its own dedicated zellij tab.
 - **Frictionless**: Multi-step workflows are reduced to simple commands.
-- **Configuration as code**: Define your tmux layout and setup steps in `.workmux.yaml`.
+- **Configuration as code**: Define your setup steps in `.workmux.yaml`.

-The core principle is that **tmux is the interface**.
-If you already live in tmux, you shouldn't need to learn a new TUI app or separate interface to manage your work.
-With workmux, managing parallel development tasks, or multiple AI agents, is as simple as managing tmux windows.
+The core principle is that **zellij is the interface**.
+If you already live in zellij, you shouldn't need to learn a new TUI app or separate interface to manage your work.
+With workmux, managing parallel development tasks, or multiple AI agents, is as simple as managing zellij tabs.

 ## Features

-- Create git worktrees with matching tmux windows in a single command (`add`)
+- Create git worktrees with matching zellij tabs in a single command (`add`)
-- Automatically set up your preferred pane layout (editor, shell, watchers, etc.)
+- Run commands in your new worktree tab automatically
 - Run post-creation hooks (install dependencies, setup database, etc.)
 - Copy or symlink configuration files (`.env`, `node_modules`) into new worktrees
-- Merge branches and clean up everything (worktree, tmux window, branches) in one command (`merge`)
+- Merge branches and clean up everything (worktree, zellij tab, branches) in one command (`merge`)
-- List all worktrees with their tmux and merge status
+- List all worktrees with their zellij and merge status
 - Bootstrap projects with an initial configuration file (`init`)
 - Dynamic shell completions for branch names